SRIHITAKOTT1213/TeamBaddies/_posts/2023-01-25-ProjectApprovalPresentation.md

 <br>

-<p> We have a link that connects to healthline.org and displays the benefits of exercising regularly.
-We also have displayed what our website includes, such as the ISPE, Sports workout, and Workout Log and what they are.  </p>
+We have a link that connects to healthline.org and displays the benefits of exercising regularly.
+We also have displayed what our website includes, such as the ISPE, Sports workout, and Workout Log and what they are.
 <img width="1118" alt="Screenshot 2023-01-25 at 10 46 13 PM" src="https://user-images.githubusercontent.com/111464993/214774041-35bf6986-df46-482a-9e18-4100a299a7cc.png">

 <br>